MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v24.md

 Run the data upgrade on the extensions in the following order:

 1. Upgrade the Microsoft System Application extension.
+1. Upgrade the Microsoft Business Foundation extension.
-2. Upgrade the Microsoft Base Application extension.
+1. Upgrade the Microsoft Base Application extension.
-3. Install the Microsoft Application extension
+1. Install the Microsoft Application extension
-4. Upgrade customization extensions, Microsoft, and third-party extensions.
+1. Upgrade customization extensions, Microsoft, and third-party extensions.

   > [!NOTE]
   >